Mature Masculine

 Agape in Relationship

-Agape transforms how you relate fundamentally.
-In conflict, you can disagree strongly while holding the other person's worth.
-In intimacy, it creates safety—when your partner knows your love isn't contingent on performance, they can relax and show up honestly.
+Agape changes how we relate at the most basic level.
+In conflict, we can disagree strongly while holding the other person's worth.
+In intimacy, it creates safety—when our partner knows our love isn't contingent on performance, they can relax and show up honestly.

 At its deepest, agape touches something beyond personal preference or attachment.
-The love moving through you isn't entirely "yours"—it's a larger current you participate in, channeling something greater than individual desire or personal need.
+The love moving through us isn't entirely "ours" -- it's a larger current we participate in, something that runs through us more than it comes from us.

 Cultivating Agape

 Love without conditions: Practice caring for people as they are.
-Let go of needing them to change for your love to feel justified.
+Let go of needing them to change for our love to feel justified.

-Give without keeping score: Let your giving be complete in itself, not an investment expecting returns or recognition.
+Give without keeping score: Let our giving be complete in itself, not an investment expecting returns or recognition.

 Set boundaries without losing love: True agape can say no and still be love.
-Boundaries protect your ability to give sustainably over time.
+Boundaries protect our ability to give sustainably over time.

 Love actively, not just emotionally: Translate care into concrete help and presence.
-Let love be visible in what you do.
+Let love be visible in what we do.

 Inquiry